treeverse/lakeFS/clients/rust/docs/ExperimentalApi.md

 > models::ObjectStats complete_presign_multipart_upload(repository, branch, upload_id, path, complete_presign_multipart_upload)
 Complete a presign multipart upload request

+This operation is enabled only for the S3 blockstore.
 Completes a presign multipart upload by assembling the uploaded parts.

 ### Parameters